 We have kept many breeds over our 30+ years of poultry keeping, including ex-battery hens, and they all have different traits but we have found that a realistic attitude is absolutely essential.
 Every experienced chicken keeper will have their own way of doing things and dispense their advice accordingly - just as we are doing here ...

-We must stress this is really only a basic guide to keeping poultry and there are many, many books on the market with far more comprehensive guidance that we can give here.
-You will find The Haynes Chicken Manual an excellent start up book.
+We must stress this is really only a basic guide to keeping poultry and there are many, many books on the market with far more comprehensive guidance than we can give here.
+You will find The Haynes Chicken Manual an excellent start-up book.